Afanasievo culture: Possible links to other cultures

 Because of its numerous traits attributed to the early Indo-Europeans, like metal-use, horses and wheeled vehicles, and cultural relations with Kurgan steppe cultures, the Afanasevans are believed to have been Indo-European-speaking.
+They were genetically similar to the Yamnaya populations of Western Steppe Herders.
 Genetic studies have demonstrated a discontinuity between Afanasievo and the succeeding Siberian-originating Okunevo culture, as well as genetic differences between Afanasievo and the Tarim mummies.

+A genomic study published in 2021 found that the population of earliest Tarim Basin cultures (the Tarim mummies, dated to c.
+2000 BCE) had high levels of Ancient North Eurasian ancestry and no connection with Afanasievo populations.
+Recent genetic studies have shown that individuals from the early Bronze Age of Dzungaria are largely descended from Afanasievo herders, with additional ancestry from Afontova Gora, Tarim_EMBA and Baikal_EBA.
+The Chemurchek pastoral culture of the early Bronze Age, which succeeded the Afanasievo in both the Dzungar Basin and the Altai Mountains, derived about two-thirds of its ancestry from the aforementioned Bronze Age individuals of Dzungaria, while the rest came from sources related to Tarim_EMBA and BMAC.

-Numerous scholars have suggested that the Afanasevo culture was responsible for the introduction of metallurgy to China.
+Numerous scholars have suggested that the Afanasievo culture may be responsible for the introduction of metallurgy to China.
+In particular, contacts between the Afanasievo culture and the Majiayao culture and the Qijia culture are considered for the transmission of bronze technology.

+The Afanasievo culture may also display cultural borrowings from the earlier Banpo culture (c.
+4000 BCE), particularly in the area of painted pottery, suggesting influence from the Far East, specifically from Neolithic China, on the Afanasievo culture and other cultural complexes in the Middle Yenisei region.

 Successors

+In the Altai Mountains and to the southeast, Afanasievans seem to have coexisted with the early period of the Chemurchek culture for some time, as some of their burials are contemporary and some of the artifacts of the burials coincide.

-The Afanasevo culture was succeeded by the Okunev culture, which is considered as an extension of the Paleosiberian local non-Indo-European forest culture into the region.
+To the north, the Afanasievo culture was succeeded by the Okunev culture, which is considered to be an extension of the Paleosiberian local non-Indo-European forest culture into the region.
 The Okunev culture nevertheless displays influences from the earlier Afanasievo culture.
 The region was subsequently occupied by the Andronovo, Karasuk, Tagar and Tashtyk cultures, respectively.

-Allentoft and coauthors (2015) study also confirms that the Afanasevo culture was replaced by the second wave of Indo-European migrations from the Andronovo culture during late Bronze Age and early Iron Age.
-The Yamnaya and Afanasevo cultures were also found to be genetically distinct from the Andronovo culture.
+Allentoft et al. (2015) confirmed that the Afanasevo culture was replaced by the second wave of Indo-European migrations from the Andronovo culture during late Bronze Age and early Iron Age.
+The Andronovo population was found to be genetically related, but clearly distinct from the Afanasievo population.

+Several scholars propose the Afanasievo culture as the ancestors of the Tocharians, who lived on the northern edge of the Tarim Basin (in present-day Xinjiang, China) in the first millennium AD.
+The Tocharian languages are believed to have become extinct during the 9th century AD.
+The Indo-European speaking Tocharian peoples of the Tarim city-states then intermixed with the Uyghurs, whose Old Uyghur language spread through the region.